dbeniteza/ptcgpocket-scrapper/README.md

 # Pokémon TCG Pocket Web Scraper

-This Python script scrapes the Pokémon TCG Pocket website to extract card information such as name, type, HP, attacks, weaknesses, and more.
-It then converts this data into JSON and optionally saves it to a CSV file.
+Python script scrapes the Limitless TCG Pocket website to extract card information such as name, type, HP, attacks, weaknesses, and more.
+It then converts this data into JSON.

 ## ✨ Features
 - Scrapes card information from the Pokémon TCG Pocket website.